VelizarMihaylov/air-quality-app/README.md

 ### `/context`

-This where we should set our [Context Provider and Consumers](https://reactjs.org/docs/context.html).
+This is where we should set our [Context Provider and Consumers](https://reactjs.org/docs/context.html).
 Those should be used send data trough the app.
 At the moment we have the `ConfigContext`, that will pass configuration trough the App.
-The configuration can include things like `API endpoints`, `DB ports`, global settings etc. All of those should be managed in single plase (in the `config.js` file in the `src` folder).
+The configuration can include things like `API endpoints`, `DB ports`, global settings etc. All of those should be managed in single place (in the `config.js` file in the `src` folder).
 Avoid the use of "magic" strings or numbers.

 ## Styling